kamilzakiev/PowerBI-visuals/Tutorial/MobileGuideline.md

 It is good to have the same performance of the visual on mobile as in desktop browsers.

 ### Failover
-Visual should show desriptive error if it cannot be rendered on mobile devices for some reasons.
+Visual should show descriptive error if it cannot be rendered on mobile devices for some reasons.

 ### Interactions
 Consider adding mobile-specific event handlers, like dragging.